ben-hamel/ben-hamel/README.md

 ### Hi there 👋 I'm Ben Hamel.
-I am a web developer student and a soon-to-be graduate in May 2022.
+I am a React/React Native software developer.

 <!--
 **ben-hamel/ben-hamel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.